 Catholic Charities address emergency needs, such as preventing eviction the disconnection of utilities and food services.
-They contact landlord and utility companies to inform them they are receiving help from this.
+They contact landlords and utility companies to inform them they are receiving help from this.
 Catholic Charities will contact your service provider and pay them directly.
 If you need help with prescription drugs, ask for assistance.

-Below, is a list of documents you will need.
+Below is a list of documents you will need.

 Proof of Identity

 - 2 forms of ID

 - Birth Certificate

 Catholic Charities West Virginia HomeCare